 Designed in the Italianate style, the old Jackson County Courthouse was modified to its present appearance by the addition of the portico and Neoclassical clock tower in 1908.
 Sitting on a high point visible over much of downtown Jefferson, it occupies a commanding position in the identity of the place.
-Though a modern courthouse just outside town replaced it in 2004, it continues to house some government offices and the Chamber of Commerce.
+Though a modern courthouse just outside town replaced it in 2004, it now houses the Welcome Center and Historical Archives.

 It should be noted that Jackson County is named for James Jackson (1757-1806), the “colossus” of 18th century Georgia politics.
 Born in England, he was sent to read law in Savannah in 1772.
 During his studies, the American Revolution intervened and Jackson distinguished himself in the unsuccessful defense of Savannah (1778), the Battle of Cowpens (1781), and the recoveries of Augusta (1781) and Savannah (1782).